 Operating revenue in most categories has decreased since 2007 and may decrease in the future.
 Such decreases may not be offset by growth in advertising in other categories, such as digital revenue which has been rising since 2010.
 Historically, newspaper publishing has been viewed as a cost-effective method of delivering various forms of advertising.
 There can be no guarantee that this historical perception will guide future decisions on the part of advertisers.
 Web sites and applications for mobile devices distributing news and other content continue to gain popularity.
 As a result, audience attention and advertising spending are shifting and may continue to shift from traditional print media to digital media.
 As media audiences increasingly move to consume news and information digitally, we expect that advertisers will allocate greater portions of their future budgets to digital media advertising, which can offer more measurable returns than traditional print media through pay for performance and keyword-targeted advertising.
-If our efforts to adapt to evolving technological developments in the media industry are unsuccessful, or if we fail to correctly anticipate shifts in audience demand and digital media trends, we may be unable to provide the services, media and content that audiences and potential audiences in our markets prefer and we may be unable to provide the returns on ad spending that our advertisers seek.
+If our efforts to adapt to evolving technological developments in the media industry are unsuccessful, or if we fail to correctly anticipate shifts in audiences in our markets prefer and we may be unable to provide the returns on ad spending that our advertisers seek.
 This increased competition and shift to the digital consumption of news and information has had, and may continue to have, an adverse effect on our business and financial results.
 The digital media industry has greater competitive challenges than print because barriers to entry can be low and geographic location is less relevant.